ram6ler/k-means-cluster/README.md

 A clustering session typically involves:

-* Setting a distance measureme to use.
+* Setting a distance measurement to use.

 ```dart
 distanceMeasure = DistanceType.squaredEuclidian; // default